 That’s because the 2021 moose hunt is close at hand.
 The first week of the season begins on Monday, Sept.
-16, in several zones, and will continue in different locations through Nov.
-27.
+26, in several zones.

 Maine began sponsoring a moose hunt in 1980 and it has turned into a tradition for those in search of quality meat and maybe an impressive set of trophy antlers.

 Early 1900s: The state’s moose population drops to just a few thousand, statewide, after years of unrestricted hunting, including market hunting, by which animals would be shot and then sold for meat, and the continued clearing of forests for farmland.

 1935: After years of more stringent moose-hunting regulations, Maine ends moose hunting entirely.